-Coming from a multilingual family, as do most Indigenous people, Yarranydjil expressed the hope that one day all Indigenous languages would have their own Bibles.
+Coming from a multilingual family, as do most Indigenous people, Yurranydjil expressed the hope that one day all Indigenous languages would have their own Bibles.

 “That would make God happy,” she said.

-Like Yarranydjil, Rosemary Jinmauliya Brown had to travel more than 500km to attend the Diploma of Translating course at Nungalinya from her community in Mangrida where she lives with her five children and two grandchildren.
+Like Yurranydjil, Rosemary Jinmauliya Brown had to travel more than 500km to attend the Diploma of Translating course at Nungalinya from her community in Maningrida where she lives with her five children and two grandchildren.